Why you should Consider an Irish Holding Company

 If your company is involved in Research and Development, your company can avail of a corporation tax rate of 6.25% under the Knowledge Development Box (KBD) scheme.

-So what this means is that long term certainty is provided to industries planning their research and development investments in Ireland.
-This scheme also lends itself to strengthening Ireland’s high standing as a country for protection of Intellectual property.
+So what this means is that long-term certainty is provided to industries planning their research and development investments in Ireland.
+This scheme also lends itself to strengthening Ireland’s high standing as a country for the protection of Intellectual property.

 This standing has led to Ireland being one of the biggest exporters of IP in the world.
 Holding companies involved in R&D activities in Ireland have benefited from a tax credit of 25% on expenditure.

-Our reputation, as a common law jurisdiction, is safe and a stable place from a political point of view to hold IP rights.
-This backed up by a robust court system that strongly protects the owner’s intellectual property rights.
-This also covers patents, trademarks, copyright and design.
+Our reputation, as a common law jurisdiction, is a safe and stable place from a political point of view to hold IP rights.
+This is backed up by a robust court system that strongly protects the owner’s intellectual property rights.
+This also covers patents, trademarks, copyrights and designs.

 Workforce

-Another reason why you should Consider an Irish Holding Company.
-Is the high skilled and educated workforce at your disposal in Ireland.
-Approximately 52% of people between the ages of 25-34 have a 3rd level qualification.
-To put that in perspective an OECD average is 43%.
+Another reason why you should consider an Irish Holding Company.
+Is the highly skilled and educated workforce at your disposal in Ireland.
+Approximately 52% of people between the ages of 25-34 have a 3rd-level qualification.
+To put that in perspective, an OECD average is 43%.

-It’s our highly skilled workforce along with other factors that are important factors for companies considering setting up in Ireland.
+It’s our highly skilled workforce, along with other important factors, that are important for companies considering setting up in Ireland.

 Brexit

-Barclays has shifted ownership of it’s French, Spanish and German branches to its Irish entity.
-It looks like they will move all its EU based entities to an Irish holding company.
-Other companies are at this moment looking to do the same and this is a big endorsement for Ireland and as a hub to do business.
+Barclays has shifted ownership of its French, Spanish and German branches to its Irish entity.
+It looks like they will move all their EU-based entities to an Irish holding company.
+Other companies are at this moment looking to do the same, and this is a big endorsement for Ireland as a hub for doing business.

 - Low capital startup costs